wcm-io-devops/conga-ansible-plugin/src/site/markdown/usage.md

 For basic CONGA usage see [CONGA documentation][conga-usage].

-An example using the CONGA ansible plugin-specific features is in this GIT repository:<br/>
+An example using the CONGA Ansible plugin-specific features:<br/>
 https://github.com/wcm-io-devops/conga-ansible-plugin/tree/develop/conga-ansible-plugin/src/it/example